32 crore Aadhaar numbers linked to voter ID cards: CEC

 On the use of totaliser machines for counting votes, Rawat said, “We can’t, because unless the rules are amended it cannot be done.
 The Supreme Court is already hearing the case.”

-On March 6, the apex court had sought EC’s response on a plea seeking counting of votes using totaliser machines instead of booth-wise counting.
+On March 6, the apex court had sought EC’s response on a plea seeking to count of votes using totaliser machines instead of booth-wise counting.

 A totaliser is a device which allows votes cast in about 14 polling booths to be counted together.